 Justin majored in Computer Science in the School of Engineering.
 He was a Ridley Scholar, Rodman Scholar, and a University Scholar.
 During the summer of 2012, he was a research assistant for the INERTIA group with the University of Virginia Research Experience for Undergraduates, where he developed a user interface for analyzing data from body sensors.
 During the summer of 2013, he had the privilege of interning with the mobile development section of TASC, where he developed android applications that used various parts of Google Maps.
 He plans to pursue an M.S. in Computer Science as well as continue to develop applications for the consumer market.

-She enjoys rowing and soccer and was involved in intramural sports teams.
-She also has a passion for helping others achieve their academic goals, got involved in tutoring and community service projects, and was active in the following organizations: Association Council (1st Year Vice President), The University Programs Council (4th year – Programs Coordinator on Special Events Events & Arts and Enrichment Committees), FAME (now called Fashion Design Club) (2nd Year – Treasurer; 3rd Year – Vice President; 4th Year – Show Director).
-She also volunteered at the Boys & Girls Club through FAME, and received the Z Society Distinguished First Year Recognition 2010
+Folayemi, a native of Lagos, Nigeria, graduated with a major in sociology (Honors) and a minor in French.
+She was also in the Sociology Distinguished Major Program.
+Her Thesis “Gentrification, Gated Communities and the Spatial Properties of Inequality in Lagos, Nigeria” under the advisorship of Professor Katya Makarova won the Distinguished Major Thesis Award for the best DMP written for the 2012-2013 academic year.
+While at the university, Folayemi participated in intramural sports, got involved in tutoring and community service projects, and was active in the following organizations: Association Council (1st Year Vice President), The University Programs Council (4th year – Programs Coordinator on Special Events Events & Arts and Enrichment Committees), FAME (now called Fashion Design Club) (2nd Year – Treasurer; 3rd Year – Vice President; 4th Year – Show Director).
+She also volunteered at the Boys & Girls Club through FAME, and received the Z Society Distinguished First Year Recognition 2010.

 Charity came to U.Va. from Chesapeake, Virginia, where she attended Grassfield High School.
 During her first year at the University, she was appointed to be the Vice Chair for the First Year Judiciary Committee to adjudicate cases of student misconduct committed by First Years in First Year living areas.
 She also tutored elementary school students through Madison House at Burnley-Moran Elementary.
 In the summer of 2010, she was selected for the competitive position of Orientation Leader to help acclimate First Year and transfer students for University life.
 In her second year, she served as Leadership Development Co-Chair of the Black Student Alliance.
 She was also selected to participate in the Blueprint Emerging Leadership Program to further cultivate her leadership abilities.
 She pursued a double major in Political Science and Spanish.

-Graduated with a BA (with Distinction) in Religious Studies and English and is a member of the IMP Society and the Thirteen Society.
+Stephanie graduated with a BA (with Distinction) in Religious Studies and English and is a member of the IMP Society and the Thirteen Society.
 While at UVa she was active in the Black Student Alliance (Leadership Development Chair, 1st -3rd year, President, 4th Year), Class of 2013 Trustees, Office of African American Affairs Peer Advisor Program (Pre-Law Co-Chair, 3rd Year), The Cavalier Daily (Advertising Staff, 1st – 4th Year) and the UVa Undergraduate Chapter of the Black Law Students Association (Secretary, 4th Year).